Welcome to Alderley Edge in Bloom, Growing Pride in our Village!

 to enthuse young people of the village with a love of gardening

-Awarded a GOLD Award in 2018- Growing Pride in our Village!
+Awarded a GOLD Award in 2018 and 2019- Growing Pride in our Village!

 The group enters the annual Royal Horticultural Society ‘Britain In Bloom’ competition to showcase our environmental responsibility, community participation and horticultural achievement.
-In 2018 we were awarded a prestigious Gold Award at the North West In Bloom Awards Ceremony held in Southport.
+In 2018 and 2019 we were awarded prestigious Gold Awards at the North West In Bloom Awards Ceremony held in Southport.

 Although there is evidence of occupation from prehistoric times Alderley Edge is a relative newcomer in historic terms as towns and villages go.